-Admittedly it doesn’t roll off the tongue as smoothly, but you’ll save a motza if you stay in New Jersey – and the excellent NJ transit system delivers you right into the Big Apple.
-But if you’re set on staying in the thick of things, anywhere’s cheaper than Midtown.
-Brooklyn or Queens are great alternatives.
+Admittedly it doesn’t roll off the tongue as smoothly, but you’ll save a motza if you stay in New Jersey — and the excellent NJ transit system delivers you right into the Big Apple.
+However, if you’re set on staying in the thick of things, anywhere’s cheaper than Midtown.
+Brooklyn and Queens are great alternatives.

 Seek out cheap eats in the neighbourhoods